 - Reasoning strategies

-This is an ideal resource for both class teachers and maths subject teachers, and is equally useful for teaching assistants and learning support assistants.
+This is an ideal resource for any class teacher, SENCO (Special Educational Need Co-ordinator) and maths subject teachers, and is equally useful for teaching assistants and learning support assistants.

 The Dyscalculia Resource Book